kypseli/cb-core-oc-workshop-jcasc/README.md

 # cb-core-oc-workshop-jcasc
-JCasC and update job for Workshop CJOC
+JCasC and update job for Workshop CJOC.

+Separate updates for CJOC itself from updating JCasC, global config and re-provisioning Managed Masters.